azure-ad-b2c/samples/policies/encrypted-profile/README.md

 ## Encrypting the attributes
-The encryption in this sample is done in an Azure Function where the [run.csx](source-code/run.csx) file contains the implementation.
+The encryption in this sample is done in an Azure Function that is called with B2C's RESTful Provider.
+In this sample, there are two versions of the Azure Function, where the [run.csx](source-code/run.csx) file contains the implementation just doing base64 encode/decode and where the [run_encrypted.csx](source-code/run_encrypted.csx) file contains the implementation that hashes the `email` with a salt and does symmetric encryption of attributes.
+The purpose of the simple base64 encode/decode function is to keep it simple and get you going without too much setup.
+The purpose of the function with encryption is to show how real encryption could be done.
+If you plan to use the Azure Function with encryption, please see instructions at the bottom for deploying the Azure Function together with Azure Key Valut.

 During **signup**, the B2C policy calls it as an REST API to encrypt attrributes like `email, displayName, givenName and surname`.
 The encrypted values are then persisted to the user object.
 The `email` value is persisted as a `username` and not as an `emailAddress`, since the encrypted result does not follow the email syntax anymore.

 What happens during **signin** is that the user enters the email in clear text in the user interface, since that is what he/she knows.
 The B2C policy then calls the Azure Function to encrypt the email before validating the userid/password.